template-factory/full-page-js-demo/README.md

 # Full-page.js demo

-Demo site using JQuery full-page.js.
+This is a demo site using JQuery full-page.js.

 [Demo](https://github.com/template-factory/full-page-js-demo)